CyberPhoenix90/ferrum-db/readme.md

 The "has" operation to check if something exists and it requires no disk lookup and is extremely lightweight.
 The DB also has a getRecordSize operation that is just as cheap and can help with streaming.
 You can get the number of records no matter how big the index is this will be almost instantenous.

+### Transactions

+This database is capable of batching transactions.
+Which allows for multiple operations to be done atomically even across multiple databases.

 ## Limitations